Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 However, a coaxial digital connection does not support multichannel LPCM, Dolby Digital Plus, Dolby Atmos, DTS:X or high-definition audio such as DTS-HD Master Audio and Dolby TrueHD.

-Due to licensing restrictions, you also cannot play DVD-Audio or SACD audio.
+Due to licensing restrictions, you cannot play DVD-Audio or SACD audio.

 Audio format support for s/pdif coaxial and optical audio connections